-HELD ONCE PER YEAR; Township clean-up days for 2013 are scheduled for May 6th & 7th.
+HELD ONCE PER YEAR; Township clean-up days for 2016 are scheduled for April 28th & 29th.

-Areas north of Stevenson Road will be picked up on May 6th.
-Areas south of Stevenson Road will be picked up on May 7th.
+Areas north of Stevenson Road will be picked up on April 28th.
+Areas south of Stevenson Road will be picked up on April 29th.

-All appliances which contain freon, e.g. refrigerators, air conditioners or dehumidifiers, must have a certificate attached to the appliance verifying that the freon has been properly evacuated by a licensed appliance serviceman.
+All appliances which contain Freon, e.g. refrigerators, air conditioners or dehumidifiers, must have a certificate attached to the appliance verifying that the Freon has been properly evacuated by a licensed appliance serviceman.

 Scrap metal can be dropped off by the dumpster at the Township Building on Lake Henry Drive.